hvianna/audioMotion.js/docs/configuration.md

 ### Analyzer height on fullscreen

 Height of the fullscreen analyzer (% of screen height).
-This can be used to provide a wider look to the fullscreen analyzer.
+This can be used to provide a wider look to the analyzer, while on fullscreen.

 Optionally, use the **Shift** + **Up** and **Down** arrows to adjust the analyzer height during fullscreen visualization.